|

 Fig 5

 Overprint.
 The overprint was executed for all values through the high print procedure.
 All sources indicate that for the overprint two types were used: the thin frame (figure 1, left) and the thick frame (figure 1, center).Taking into consideration that we know no paired value having adjoined the two frame thicknesses, we draw the conclusion that the negative for the overprint are different for each frame thickness.
 The overprint for a stamp was done with letters and graphic elements, as well as an unknown number of typographical spaces.
 An individual letter or number is somewhat similar to the figure 4 sketch (Virgil Olteanu, From the book art and history lexicon, Ed.
 Enciclopedică, Bucureşti, 1992).
 This actually means that a "cliché" corresponding to a stamp is made of separate letters, numbers and typographical spaces (lines and blanks) individually attached, the entire ensemble fixing itself with a frame on the plane surface of the machine.
+Due to this procedure, theoretically all kind of errors and misplacements are possible.
+Not having a systematic study of this overprint and not knowing a complete sheet, we can only resume to the few formations we know.

 10 bani - Assistance stamp.
 It is certain that there were at least two panels of the overprint, one with a thin frame (more common) and one with a thick frame.
 On the second type we found the "fallen 9" variety, encountered "twice in the 50 sheet" (according to CMPR 1974 - K. Dragomir, page 539; the documentary source of the author regarding the 50 marks sheet unknown, in the former Post Conservatory not one sheet being kept, and the print sheets of the support stamp of 10 bani, violet-brown and the 2 lei, green, being most probably, of 200 clichés, similar to the 1916 support stamps of 10 bani, reddish-brown and 2 lei, sepia brown).
 The overprint with the thin frame has the following characteristics: width - 13.3 mm; height - 9.9 to10.1 mm; distance between two overprints: horizontally 8.8 to 10.2 mm, vertically - 17.7 to 20.8 mm; we cannot attribute a rule between the variation of the height of the overprint and the vertical distance between two overprints, until this is confirmed on a larger number of pieces.
 We present in figure 5 one of the studied pieces.
 The variation with the thick frame is rare, multiples (blocks and sheet fragments) being even rarer.
 The overprint has the width of 13.5 - 13.7 mm and the height of 10.5 - 10.7 mm.
 The distance between the two overprints is approximately the same as for the thin frame.
 The position on the sheet of the dropped "9" variety is unknown.
 We also don't know if it is constant.